ZitySpace/react-annotate/README.md

   - type: (curImageData: ImageData, curIndex: number, imagesList: ImageData[], type: "prev" | "next") => void
   - description: will be invoked when the prev/next button was clicked

-## Development this repo
+## Development in the repo

-1. run `yarn` to install dependencies in root path.
+1. run `yarn` under root path to install dependencies.
-2. run `yarn start` to start the process which watch the files changes and build in real time.
-The process wouldn't stop until you press `ctrl + c`.
+2. run `yarn start` to watch and hot build the library.
-3. New a terminal and enter the **example** dir, then run `yarn` to install dependencies and run `yarn start` to start the development server.
+3. run `yarn` and `yarn start` under example folder to hot build the example.
+4. edit library source code and see changes in the example UI.

 ## Documentation